 Now if you have not been invited to a party that is near you and the noise is disturbing, here is what you can do.

 • Call round and ask if you can join them.

 • Call round and politely ask if they can keep the noise down.
 Don’t get angry because this will only be counter productive and less likely to result in a reduction in the noise volumes.
-In addition, once some people have had a drink they can become aggressive and you do not want to become involved in any violence.
+In addition, once some people have had a drink they can become aggressive and you don't want to become involved with violence.

 • Call the police.

 • If the problem is a frequent one involving the same neighbours and you have tried the diplomatic approach already mentioned, you can report the noise nuisance to you local authority and the following link will give you more advice on this

 The advice given in this article is designed to give you an insight into how noise from parties whether at Christmas or otherwise can be disturbing to nearby neighbours.
 It does not matter if you are going to be holding a party or if you are close to one that is excessively noisy, the following link will give you more information on the noise problems from neighbours and what can be done.

 It is worthwhile reading through both of the links given above because it can help you when planning a party and also if you are the subject of noise from a neighbour that may or may not be holding a party.

 Article written by Stephen Young 16/12/11 ©2011 Sound Service (Oxford) Ltd